Kentico/xperience-zapier-cli/README.md

 > :gear: __Optional!__

  This custom module makes it easy to manage webhooks in the Xperience interface, and automatically submit POSTs to Zapier when data is modified in the CMS.
-However, if you'd like to use the Zapier integration without installing the custom module, skip to [Using the integration without the custom module](#using-the-integration-without-the-custom-module).
+However, you can still use this integration's actions (like __Create New Page__) without installing the module.

+If you'd rather manage everything in Zapier, and you'd like to trigger Zaps without installing the custom module, skip to [Triggering Zaps without the custom module](#triggering-zaps-without-the-custom-module).
 To install and use the custom module, follow the [instructions in that repository](https://github.com/kentico-ericd/xperience-zapier#installing).

 ## Enabling REST